Alfa-Sunny11/Alfa-Sunny11/README.md

 - 👋 Hi, I’m @Alfa-Sunny11
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning php
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 You reach me by email(alfasunny94@gmail.com) or linkedln(https://www.linkedin.com/in/alfa-sunny11/)